 MPTX 517 Structure and Management of Clinical Trials (4 units, all)

 Clinical trials are big business.
 They underlie the commercialization of most new drugs and invasive medical devices, products with enormous capability to harm as well as help.
 Over the last few years, highly publicized problems have put clinical trials under a regulatory microscope.
 In this course we will look at the bioethical and practical concerns that shape the design of clinical trials.
 We will examine how trials are carried out, and how they are managed and documented.
-This innovative course is designed with practitioners in mind.
-It has a distance component, with modules to be completed at least three weeks before the first day of class.
-This is an intensive four day weekend which focuses on more advanced concepts and problems presented by real-life clinical situations and challenges from experts in the field.
-The course requires a distance module (online slides and lectures) to be completed prior the first session in which homework assignments and a midterm on this information will be due on the morning of the first day of class.
+This innovative course is designed with practitioners in mind and focuses on more advanced concepts and problems presented by real-life clinical situations and challenges from experts in the field.
+The course requires three homework assignments, a midterm and a take-home final exam on the diverse topics covered in the course.

 MPTX 518 Writing Regulatory Drug Submissions (3 units, fa)